busstoptaktik/geodesy/ruminations/010-rumination.md

 Typically we name the ensemble-of-reference-frames after a common abstract reference **system** behind the individual realizations, i.e. for the examples just given, WGS84 and ETRS89, respectively.

 But systems come before realizations, and the first realization of  a (planned) series is also part of the series.
-So the current definition of DatumEnsemble as `Datum [2..*]` should be either `[1..*]` or `[0..*]`.
+So the current definition of DatumEnsemble as `Datum [2..*]` should be either `[1..*]` or (preferably) `[0..*]`.

 ## Item 6: Support pipelines of operations

 Coordinate operations can be used to align datasets from different referece frames.
 But often a series of commonly-implemented operations (e.g. operations from the gamut of EPSG Guidance Note 7-2), is needed to implement the alignment between two CRS.
-While ISO-19111 allows concatenation, it does so only in cases where intermediate CRS exist for every step.
+Also, what comprises an operation is by-and-large arbitrary: A projection operator including false easting and northing yields identical results as a false-origin-free version followed by a linear transformation.

-This is quite impractical, and we should try to support a way of more directly supporting operation-pipelines
+While ISO-19111 allows operation concatenation, it does so only in cases where intermediate CRS exist for every step.
+This is quite impractical, and we should try to establish a way of more directly supporting operation pipelines.

 ## Item 7: Operations are underspecified, and the definitions given are potentially misleading